See4D: Pose-Free 4D Generation via Auto-Regressive Video Inpainting: Introduction

 Current efforts address this problem along two principal directions.
 The first class of methods conditions the model on \textbf{explicit poses}, assuming that each frame is paired with a precise external pose, and trains the network to generate novel views under these specified poses~\cite{bai2024syncammaster,bai2025recammaster,zhao2025genxd,wu2024cat4d, yu2024viewcrafter}.
-While effective in simulation, these methods rely on explicit pose annotations, which are difficult to obtain in the dynamic, hand-held videos common on online platforms.
+While effective in simulation, these methods rely on explicit pose annotations defined in a specific coordinate system and require the model to directly condition on pose representations during training, which are difficult to obtain in the dynamic, hand-held videos common on online platforms.
 The second class leverages monocular depth estimation and employs a \textbf{warp-then-inpaint} strategy to synthesize novel views~\cite{ma2025see3d,yu2025trajectorycrafter,huang2025vivid4d, ren2025gen3c,gu2025diffusion}.
-Pixels are first projected into the target view using estimated depth~\cite{yang2024depth, hu2024depthcrafter}, yielding an incomplete approximation of the target view constrained by visible geometry.
+Pixels are first projected into the target view using estimated depth~\cite{yang2024depth, hu2024depthcrafter}, yielding an incomplete approximation constrained by visible geometry.
 An inpainting model, conditioned on the \textbf{warped image}, is then employed to hallucinate the missing content.
 Compared to pose-based conditioning, warped-image conditioning generally achieves stronger 3D consistency by explicitly encoding geometric cues and preserving cross-view coherence.

 Despite this superiority, most warp-then-inpaint systems are optimized for \textbf{trajectory-to-trajectory} synthesis: given a video captured along a specific camera path, they synthesize a novel video from an entirely different trajectory, preserving synchronized scene dynamics~\cite{yu2025trajectorycrafter, bai2024syncammaster, bai2025recammaster, hoorick2024gcd, huang2025vivid4d, ren2025gen3c}.
 This dual-trajectory formulation, however, is relatively under-constrained, which can complicate training and lead to less stable inference.
 The generated viewpoints often remain close to the input path, and the reconstruction quality can be sensitive to per-frame depth accuracy.
 Consequently, these approaches face challenges in scaling to full 4D scene reconstruction that enables flexible free-viewpoint playback, a capability that is particularly important for immersive VR experiences.